Advance Care Planning

 What Is a MOLST?

 Honoring patient preferences is a critical element in providing quality end-of-life care.
-To help physicians and other healthcare providers discuss and convey a patient's wishes regarding cardiopulmonary resuscitation (CPR) and other life-sustaining treatment, the Department of Health has approved form Medical Orders for Life-Sustaining Treatment (MOLST), which can be used statewide by healthcare practitioners and facilities.
+To help physicians and other healthcare providers discuss and convey a patient's wishes regarding cardiopulmonary resuscitation (CPR) and other life-sustaining treatment, the Department of Health has approved form Medical Orders for Life-Sustaining Treatments (MOLST), which can be used statewide by healthcare practitioners and facilities.
 (Note: you will want to be certain you are completing the form for the State in which you live.)
 A MOLST is intended for patients with serious health conditions who:

 - Want to avoid or receive any or all life-sustaining treatment(s);